 Before, he was Assistant Professor of Constitutional Law at Erasmus University of Rotterdam and Postdoctoral Research Fellow at Ghent University.
 Goossens defended his PhD 'The future of administrative justice: judicial review of administrative action in comparative perspective' at Ghent University.
 He also holds an LLM degree from Yale Law School.

-His new book ‘J. Goossens, K. Verslype & T.F.E.
-Tjong Tjin Tai, Blockchain en smart contracts: herijking van de rol van de vertrouwde tussenpersoon (Sdu)' will be launched on 23 April.
+His most recent book is ‘J. Goossens, K. Verslype & T.F.E.
+Tjong Tjin Tai, Blockchain en smart contracts: herijking van de rol van de vertrouwde tussenpersoon (Sdu)'.

 Jurgen Goossens primarily analyzes the relation between citizens and public bodies from a (national and comparative) constitutional and administrative law perspective.